Need Help?

 YES & No Please note under Irish corporate legislation, the same person cannot act as sole director and as company secretary, you will need to appoint a second person as company secretary, this is because you need two individuals to sign the documents, if you do not have a second person in business with you we can act as your company secretary, we charge €199+vat a year for this service.
 (Section 134 of the Companies Act 2014).

-• WHEN YOU HAVE TO REGISTER FOR CORPORATION TAX IN IRELAND?
+• WHEN YOU HAVE TO REGISTER YOUR COMPANY FOR TAX IN IRELAND?

 It is mandatory for all Irish companies to register for Corporation Tax within one month of trading.
 The Corporation Tax rate in Ireland currently stands at 12.5% for trading income and 25% for non-trading passive income.
 Companies with non-resident directors may need to demonstrate an active trade in Ireland to successfully register.